What to Expect Before Donating Blood

 4. What to Eat Before You Donate

 What you eat really matters.
-Go for:

 - Foods high in iron, such as leafy greens, dates, legumes, or fortified cereal.